stracker-phil/obsidian-personal-api/README.md

 Make sure to include your API key as specified in the Local REST API plugin settings.

+## Manual Entry

+The plugin provides an Obsidian command for manual entry:

+1. Open the command palette (Ctrl/Cmd + P)
+2. Search for "Add log entry"
+3. Enter your log entry text in the modal
+4. Press Enter or click "Add Entry"

+Manual entries use a separate format specified in settings, making it easy to distinguish between API and manual entries.

 ## Usage with Keyboard Maestro

 You can set up a Keyboard Maestro macro that uses a bash command to send data to the endpoint: